 Exploration and site work (samples) 8,000

 General and administrative 17,400

-Total \$ 25,400
+Total \$25,400

-At present, we have sufficient cash on hand to complete the filing of this prospectus and meeting our exploration, general and administration expenses and we must raise more capital by the summer of 2007 to carry out further exploration programs to maintain our interest in the CARTER 1 claim.
+At present, we do not have sufficient cash on hand to meet our exploration, general and administration expenses and we must raise more capital to carry out further exploration programs to maintain our interest in the CARTER 1 claim.
 If we are unable to raise sufficient capital to meet our obligations we could lose our interest in the properties or a portion thereof.
-We intend to pursue financing activities in the spring of 2007.
+To date we have not been successful in our plans to raise capital for our operations.

 We plan to raise a minimum of \$45,000 to continue minimum exploration of our properties during the next 12 months through a private placement of debt, convertible securities, or common equity.
 If we are successful in raising the necessary capital, we may have to significantly dilute the current shareholders.
-We plan to initially offer the debt or equity to our current shareholders and management.
-If we are not successful in raising the required capital, we will offer our debt or equity to new investors.
-At present, we have no specific plans regarding a debt or equity offering, but intend to actively commence raising the required capital during the spring of 2007.
-As an alternative to raising capital through the selling of debt or equity, we will attempt to negotiate a joint venture with an industry partner.
+Our plan has been to offer the debt or equity to our current shareholders and management.
+We have not been successful in raising the required capital and we are offering our debt or equity to new investors.
+At present, we have not been successful in raising the required capital.
+As an alternative to raising capital through the selling of debt or equity, we may attempt to negotiate a joint venture with an industry partner.
 If the company is required to enter into a joint venture, we could end up with a minority interest in our properties.
 We have not contacted another party in the industry regarding a joint venture.
 There is no assurance we will raise the necessary capital, therefore there is a significant risk that the company may have to abandon or reduce the size of our property.